 A company constitution is a document that generally specifies the rules governing the relationship between and activities of the company, its directors and shareholders.
 Read this article if you are setting up a new company.

-A company may adopt a constitution either on or after registration.
-The Corporations Act does not prescribe the rules that must be included in a constitution.
-A company’s constitution may modify the provisions of the Corporations Act that apply as replaceable rules and specify the replaceable rules that do not apply to the company.
+When you set up a company, you may adopt a constitution either on or after registration.
+The Corporations Act 2001 (Cth) does not prescribe the rules that must be included in a constitution.
+A company’s constitution may modify the provisions of the Corporations Act that apply as replaceable rules and specify the replaceable rules that do and do not apply to your company.

 A company’s constitution has effect as a contract between the company and each member, a member and each other member and the company and each director and company secretary, under which each person agrees to observe the provisions of the constitution so far as they apply to that person.
 This only creates enforceable rights and obligations in relation to shareholders in their capacity as shareholders of the company, not in their personal capacity.
 It also does not create enforceable rights and obligations between the shareholders of a company and the company’s directors and/or company secretary.